stripe/stripe-ios/README.md

 Before you can run the apps, you need to provide them with your Stripe publishable key.

 1. If you haven't already, sign up for a [Stripe account](https://dashboard.stripe.com/register) (it takes seconds).
 Then go to https://dashboard.stripe.com/account/apikeys.
-2. Replace the `stripePublishableKey` constant in CheckoutViewController.swift (for the Simple app) or Constants.m (for the Custom app) with your Test Publishable Key.
+2. Replace the `stripePublishableKey` constant in CheckoutViewController.swift (for the Standard Integration app) or Constants.m (for the Custom Integration app) with your Test Publishable Key.
 3. Head to https://github.com/stripe/example-ios-backend/tree/v11.0.0 and click "Deploy to Heroku" (you may have to sign up for a Heroku account as part of this process).
 Provide your Stripe test secret key for the STRIPE_TEST_SECRET_KEY field under 'Env'.
 Click "Deploy for Free".
 4. Replace the `backendBaseURL` variable in the example iOS app with the app URL Heroku provides you with (e.g. "https://my-example-app.herokuapp.com")